Can You Get a CPS Case Closed Fast?

 How Long Does a CPS Case Last?

-In most cases, you will get a letter from CPS notifying you the case is closed.
+In most instances, CPS will send you a letter to inform you that they have closed the case.
 They usually send this letter within 90 days after the investigation.
-You can also follow up with CPS to see if your case is closed.
+You also have the option to follow up with CPS to check the status of your case.
 Make sure to record your correspondence with CPS.

 Getting Access to CPS Records

-In most cases, you will have access to CPS records except for the person who made the allegations against you.
-Look into your state laws to learn the specifics on how you can request access to CPS records and the court case.
+You are often given access to CPS records.
+However, the identity of the person who made the allegations against you is confidential.
+Look into your state laws to learn how to request access to CPS records and the court case.

 - Providing documents